Ruby Cascade is a variety of Peperomia. A houseplant for most, that has beautiful red stems and a cascading growth habit you'll love.

 It's super sweet and has these delicate red vining stems.
 These stems are more succulent and less wiry than the Angel Vine Plant.

 Also, the backs of the leaves are a pretty red-purple color similar to a string of hearts plant.
-Again, I would say that Ruby Cascade is a little more succulent than the string of hearts plant in the leaves and the stems.
+Also, I would say that Ruby Cascade is a little more succulent than the string of hearts plant in the leaves and the stems.

-I haven't had it for very long but it's been growing really well for me.
+It's been growing really well for me.
 I have it hanging in a north-western facing window with supplemental grow lighting nearby, hanging on my industrial pipe planter hanger.

 Ruby Cascade Growing Tips